juanlazarde/ansible/README.md

 - Testing all on Virtualbox VM's.
 - Mostly using Ubuntu or lightweight variant.

-# Supported platforms
+#### Supported platforms
 - Ubuntu 20.04 LTS.
 - Windows WSL Ubuntu 20.04.

 # Contents
-- `ansible_install.sh` bash to install ansible, clone locally this repository, install vault key, and encrypt secrets. **Start here**
+- `ansible_install.sh` bash to install ansible, clone this repository, install vault key, and encrypt. **Start here**
 - `.\ansible` directory has ansible scripts, configs, playbooks, hosts, and roles.
 - `.\ansible\ansible.cfg` all of ansible's parameters.
 - `.\ansible\hosts.yml` customize your hosts and variables here.
-I didn't creaete global_vars or vars.
+I didn't create global_vars or vars.
-- `.\ansible\deploy_ssh.yml` playbook that creates ssh key pairs ans deploys to hosts.
+- `.\ansible\deploy_ssh.yml` playbook that creates ssh key pairs and deploys these to the hosts.
 - `.\ansible\playbook.yml` playbook that makes everything happen.
 - `.\ansible\run.sh` lazy bash script to speed up typing boring commands.
-This would be your quarterback for the plays.
+This is your quarterback for the plays.
 - `~\.vault_key` this file is outside of the repository (of course!).
 Holds the keys to the castle.
 Wherever you see a `!vault |` and garbled text, this is what you need to encrypt/decrypt.
 Use the `ansible_install.sh` to make this file super easy.
 - `prep_vm.sh` helps prepare VM.
 I.e. removes machine-id, etc.

+# Overview
+1. You install Ansible and this repository on your machine.
+2. Configure a couple of files to meet your needs.
+3. Then, you can either run the scripts to configure your machine as a workstation, set a remote machine as a workstation, or set multiple machines as servers.

 # Install
 Download the installation script: `ansible_install.sh` by running this line: